 For all its simplicity, chocolate ganache is one of the most useful and delicious confections in any baker's repertoire.
 Making chocolate ganache is about as easy as it gets and there are endless ways to use it.

-Besides the rich chocolate flavor loved by chocoholics everywhere, the most brilliant thing about chocolate ganache is the many ways it can be used.
+Besides the rich chocolate flavor loved by chocoholics everywhere, the most brilliant thing about chocolate ganache is its versatility.

 - Chocolate.
 Use any kind of chocolate you like to make ganache - semisweet chocolate, bittersweet chocolate, milk chocolate, or white chocolate.
 If you opt for milk chocolate or white chocolate, you'll want to use a bit less cream because milk and white chocolate are softer than semisweet and bittersweet chocolate.
 (See recipe notes.)